gouba2333/DTO-Humans/README.md

 ```

 ### Reproducing DTO-Humans Annotations
 Run the DTO framework for each dataset to generate our optimized annotations.
 The results will be saved as `*_opt.npz` in the respective dataset directories.
-Simple reorgnizing leads to `*_CHMR_SMPL_OPT.npz`
+Simple reorgnizing (following [this script](https://github.com/gouba2333/MA-HMR/blob/main/datasets/preprocess/prepare_dto.py)) leads to our released version `*_CHMR_SMPL_OPT.npz`

 ```bash
 python dto_framework.py --dataset insta1 --save_all_annots False